keboola/cli-utils/README.md

 `php cli.php manage:mass-project-remove-expiration extend.txt 0`

 Use number of days or 0 as show to remove expiration completely.
-By default it's dry-run.
+By default, it's dry-run.
 Override with `-f` parameter.

 ## Mass GD project drop: